psychemedia/storytelling-notes/yama-and-yami.md

 > None violates his holy ordinances: that we are his the heavens and earth acknowledge.
 >
 > *Yama replies. `To tempt them`: the meaning of víchyâ is uncertain.
 The S. P. Lexicon explains it by 'deceitfully.'
 'Falsely.'—Grassmann, 'What sayest thou, who punishest men with hell ?'—Wilson.*
 > 6 Who knows that earliest day whereof thou speakest?
-Who hatb beheld it?
+Who hath beheld it?
 Who can here declare it?
 > Great is the Law of Varuṇa and Mitra.
 What, wanton! wilt thou say to men to tempt them?
 >
 > *`Same couch` : see Benfey, `Vedica und Verwandtes`, pp. 39—42, for a different explanation of samâné yónau.*